Kong/terraform-provider-konnect/docs/resources/dcr_provider.md

 - `api_key` (String) This is the API Key that will be sent with each HTTP request to the custom DCR server.
 It can be verified on the server to ensure that incoming requests are coming from Konnect.
-Not Null; Requires replacement if changed.
+Not Null
 - `dcr_base_url` (String) The base URL of the DCR server.
 This is the URL that will be used to make the HTTP requests from Konnect to the DCR provider.
 This URL must be accessible from the Konnect service.
-Not Null; Requires replacement if changed.
+Not Null
 - `disable_event_hooks` (Boolean) This flag disables all the event-hooks on the application flow for the DCR provider.
-Requires replacement if changed.
 - `disable_refresh_secret` (Boolean) This flag disable the refresh-secret endpoint on the application flow for the DCR provider.
-Requires replacement if changed.